Provable Preimage Under-Approximation for Neural Networks (Full Version): Experiments

-\paragraph{Vehicle Parking.} We first perform quantitative verification on neural networks in the vehicle parking task.
-Consider the quantitative property with input set $\inset= \{x \in \mathbb{R}^{2}~|~x \in [0,1]^2\}$, output set $\outset=\{\outpoint \in \mathbb{R}^{4}|\bigwedge_{i = 2}^{4} y_1 - \ y_i \geq 0\}$, and quantitative proportion $p=0.95$.
-We use Algorithm 3 to verify this property, with iteration limit 500.
+\textit{Vehicle Parking.} We consider the quantitative property with input set $\inset= \{x \in \mathbb{R}^{2}~|~x \in [0,1]^2\}$, output set $\outset=\{\outpoint \in \mathbb{R}^{4}|\bigwedge_{i = 2}^{4} y_1 - \ y_i \geq 0\}$, and quantitative proportion $p=0.95$.
+We use Algorithm \ref{alg:verify} to verify this property, with iteration limit 1000.
 The computed under-approximation is a union of two polytopes, which takes 0.942s to reach the target coverage.
 We then compute the exact volume ratio of the under-approximation against the input region.
-The final quantitative proportion reached by our under-approximation is 95.2\%, and thus verifies the quantitative property.
+The final quantitative proportion reached by our under-approximation is 95.2\%, verifying the quantitative property.

-\paragraph{Aircraft Collision Avoidance.} In this example, we consider the VCAS system and a scenario where the two aircrafts have negative relative altitude from intruder to ownship ($h \in [-8000, 0]$), the ownship aircraft has a positive climbing rate $\dot{h_A} \in[0,100]$ and the intruder has a stable negative climbing rate $\dot{h_B}=-30$, and time to the loss of horizontal separation $t \in [0,40]$, which defines the input region $\inset$.
-For this scenario, it is clear that ``COC'' should be the advisory.
-Then we apply Algorithm 3 to verify the quantitative property where $\outset=\{\outpoint \in \mathbb{R}^{9} | \bigwedge_{i = 2}^{9} y_1 - y_i \geq 0\}$ and the proportion $p=0.9$, and we set an iteration limit of 500.
+\textit{Aircraft Collision Avoidance.} In this example, we consider the VCAS system and a scenario where the two aircraft have negative relative altitude from intruder to ownship ($h \in [-8000, 0]$), the ownship aircraft has a positive climbing rate $\dot{h_A} \in[0,100]$ and the intruder has a stable negative climbing rate $\dot{h_B}=-30$, and time to the loss of horizontal separation is $t \in [0,40]$, which defines the input region $\inset$.
+For this scenario, the correct advisory is ``Clear Of Conflict'' (COC).
+We apply Algorithm \ref{alg:verify} to verify the quantitative property where $\outset=\{\outpoint \in \mathbb{R}^{9} | \bigwedge_{i = 2}^{9} y_1 - y_i \geq 0\}$ and the proportion $p=0.9$, with an iteration limit of 1000.
 The under-approximation computed is a union of 6 polytopes, which takes 5.620s to reach the target coverage.
-The exact quantitative proportion reached by the generated under-approximation is 90.8\%, which thus verifies the quantitative property.
+The exact quantitative proportion reached by the generated under-approximation is 90.8\%, which verifies the quantitative property.